 1. Idea Generation and Validation

-Product ideation and validation are the cornerstones of your creation process.
+Product ideation and validation are the cornerstones of your SaaS app development process.
 The creative process of developing ideas and expressing them to the development team is ideation.

 On the other hand, validation requires confirming the viability of an idea before its main development.